 There was a strong feminine spirit in there.
 A world traveler, a wild woman and a man that loved her dearly.

 There was a lot of gardening material, but the house had little to no landscaping.
 A new house?

 A lot broken fans, radios, electronics, half taken apart as if to be repaired but never done.

 No sign of children at all, except the DVDs, which I sensed was more for nephews and nieces, more old Westerns and the type.

-- The Pulp Novels were bought in small town Missouri in the 1960’s, A reader, but highly masculine tastes and western pulps.
+The Pulp Novels were bought in a small town in central Missouri somewhere during the 1960’s, An avid reader, but with highly violent tastes and many western pulps.

 6 months later

-* On a personal note, when my grandfather died, he had a 5 acre square that was all his in Desert Hot Springs California.
-I never saw it until his death.
-It was filled with a decade of stuff.
-He liked mining the foot hills of San Jacinto mountains, he had a couple dogs, and a house full of junk.
+* On a personal note, when my grandfather died, he had a 5 acre square in Desert Hot Springs California.
+I never saw it until his death. t was filled with a decade of stuff.
+He liked to go mining the foothills of the San Jacinto mountains and had a girlfriend with only one eye.
+I toured the property looking at his unusual collection of junk.
 Some of it was good junk, some of it was not.
 After he died, they filled a dumpster with the leftover parts of his life.
 A strange and passionate man with odd tastes and interests.
-I was able to keep a VHS of Frank Sinatra and a sword he had from the Knight’s of Columbus.
-I suppose my reaction is rooted in the memory of seeing that land, seeing his life and attempting to understand through the things he left behind, who exactly my Grandfather was.
+I was able to keep a VHS copy of Frank Sinatra special and a sword he had from the Knight’s of Columbus.
+I suppose my reaction was deeply rooted in the memory of seeing that land, seeing his life and attempting to understand through the things he left behind, who exactly my Grandfather was.